 In a statement to Third Sector, Bowcock said: "The trustees acted swiftly on receipt of a concern outlined by Adrian Bell in late April 2018.

-"We retained an independent assessor, informed the Charity Commission and on receipt of the assessor’s report accepted its findings and approved its recommendations for immediate action."
+"We retained an independent assessor, informed the Charity Commission and, on receipt of the assessor’s report, accepted its findings and approved its recommendations for immediate action.

-She went on to say: "We would like to thank Adrian for the good work that he has done for the charity over the last eight years and wish him all the best as he takes up this role.
+"We would like to thank Adrian for the good work that he has done for the charity over the last eight years and wish him all the best as he takes up this role.

-"Meanwhile the board of trustees will support the KSSAAT team in achieving world class research, pre-hospital care and impressive life-saving clinical outcomes for the 4.7 million people across 3,600 square miles in Kent, Surrey and Sussex."
+"Meanwhile, the board of trustees will support the KSSAAT team in achieving world-class research, pre-hospital care and impressive life-saving clinical outcomes for the 4.7 million people across 3,600 square miles in Kent, Surrey and Sussex."

-A Care Quality Commission report, published in June following an inspection in March, praised the "genuine positive culture and commitment to developing staff" at the charity’s headquarters and said staff "felt respected and valued".
+A Care Quality Commission report, published in June after an inspection in March, praised the "genuine positive culture and commitment to developing staff" at the charity’s headquarters and said staff "felt respected and valued".